juanfernandes/juanfernandes-uk/src/notes/weeknotes-21.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #21'
+title: "Weeknotes #21"
-description: >-
-  Work on the new header continues for one of the brands and the pressure is on to get it finished within this sprint.
-More work on my own website and some tinkering with our new car.
+description: "Work on the new header continues for one of the brands and the pressure is on to get it finished within this sprint.
+More work on my own website and some tinkering with our new car."
 keywords:
   - weeknotes
   - freelance